abeldekat/cmp-mini-snippets/README.md

   -- Do read the installation section in the readme of nvim-cmp! add({
     source = "hrsh7th/nvim-cmp",
-    depends = { "abeldekat/cmp-mini-snippets" }, -- add path, buffer and more...
+    depends = { "abeldekat/cmp-mini-snippets" }, -- this plugin
   })
   require'cmp'.setup {
     sources = { { name = 'mini_snippets' } },